bigdata-i523/hid347/notebook.md

 * 11/9 Discovered Paper 2 did not compile.
 Had to upload several files to Github account.
 Professor also placed some files
 * 11/9 Placed several technical files on Github account for the final project so that it would compile--copied from Paper 2 files
 * 11/10-11/11 Learned new regression model for final project.
 Had not previously done work with 'count' data or 'mass at zero' data
+* 11/12-11/15 Worked on regression analysis model & regression diagnostics using RStudio
+* 11/12-11/16 Collected and read resources on 'count' data analysis
+* 11/16-11/17 Had to start regression analysis from the beginning.
+Had assumed I needed to use "zero-inflated negative binomial" model, however, realized this was theoretically unsound.
+Switched to simple negative binomial in GLM
-* 11/12-11/16 Finalized regression analysis model & regression diagnostics using R.  Worked in QGIS to create mapping of homicides
+* 11/16 Worked in QGIS to create mapping of homicides
-* 11/18-11/19 Coded R-script to automatically perform all of the statistical analyses for the final project, uploaded to Github as R-script
+* 11/17 Coded R-script to automatically perform all of the statistical analyses for the final project
+* 11/18 Uploaded Final Project R-script to Github as RScript, data as data1.csv, variables as variables, and list of original data that had to be cleaned as baddata
 * 11/19 Working in Ubuntu using Virtualbox was incredibly frustrating.
 Installed Python 2.7 and 3.6 directly onto Windows, learned how to use Powershell to access Python
 * 11/20 Learned how to use PYQGIS--Python console in QGIS
-* 11/20-11/21 Coded Python script to automatically create the QGIS map for the final project, uploaded to Github as .py
+* 11/20 Coded Python script to automatically create the QGIS map for the final project
+* 11/20 Learned how to use Box at IU.
+Shapefile was too big to upload to Github, so shapefile and dbf file were zipped and uploaded to Box
+* 11/21 Uploaded Python script to Github as QGISScriptKilledByPolice.py
-* 11/24 Submitted my first experiment, visualizing class data, and loaded to Github as R-Script
+* 11/24 Submitted my first experiment, visualizing class data ("Classification 2"), and loaded to Github as R-Script

 # Writing